-For a fraction than what traditional facelift costs, dermal fillers can help fill facial hollows, enhance shallow contours, and soften facial lines and wrinkles.
-It should not be confused with one particular antiwrinkle injection which is made out of an attenuated toxin, because dermal fillers does not stop muscle movement, rather it provides a plumping and smoothing effect.
+For a fraction of what traditional facelift costs, dermal fillers can help fill facial hollows, enhance shallow contours, and soften facial lines and wrinkles.
+It should not be confused with one particular anti-wrinkle injection which is made out of an attenuated toxin, because dermal fillers do not stop muscle movement, rather it provides a plumping and smoothing effect.

 Any adult who is clinically advised to benefit from this is allowed to have the procedure done.
 However, anybody who experienced an allergic reaction to dermal fillers should avoid getting it to also prevent untoward reactions.
 It is also contraindicated in pregnant and breastfeeding mothers.

 Yes, there is a range of dermal fillers available on the market today.
 The length of their effects ranges from temporary to those that provide permanent results.
 They also act on different levels to meet the different needs of each patient.
 You can discuss this more with your doctor or practitioner to see which ones would best suit your specific needs.